ALEX CHADWICK, Host:

 BRAND: Earle Hagen was a master at creating a catchy theme that would immediately identify a television show.
 In an interview with the Archive of American Television, he explained that he originally whistled the "Andy Griffith" theme as a demo for producers.

-Mr. EARLE HAGEN (Composer): Well, I never whistled before in my life and never since.
+EARLE HAGEN: Well, I never whistled before in my life and never since.

 CHADWICK: But they loved it and it became a critical part of the success of the "Andy Griffith Show."